ChristosT/dummy-guide/doc/source/UsersGuide/introduction.rst

 |pvpython| is meant to run interactive scripts, |pvbatch|
 is designed for batch processing.
 Additionally, when running on computing resources with MPI capabilities, |pvbatch| can be run in parallel.
-We will cover this in more detail in Section :ref:`sec:UsingPVBatch`.
+We will cover this in more detail in :numref:`sec:UsingPVBatch`.

 |pvserver|
 ------------